TNOCS/vue-typescript-webpack-csnext/README.md

 We have followed the [Typescript support](https://vuejs.org/v2/guide/typescript.html) as described on the official Vue.js website, and the [blog post](https://medium.com/the-vue-point/upcoming-typescript-changes-in-vue-2-5-e9bd7e2ecf08) of Even You.

+### csnext development

+If you want to work with a local version of @csnext you can clone the [github repository](https://github.com/TNOCS/csnext) and use `yarn` to setup local links to the relevant @csnext libraries.

+You can then use these links in your applications by running `yarn csdev`.
+With this setup you are able to work on your local @csnext instance.
+For now this is working with yarn, but if you prefer npm, you would be able to set this up yourself.

 ### Fork It And Make Your Own

 You can fork this repo to create your own boilerplate, and use it with `vue-cli`: